 This is why we created BASIS

-To help with this process, we have developed a tool called BASIS.
+To help with this process, we have developed a project management software called BASIS.
 BASIS is designed to both calibrate and validate project plans and risk models.

 Calibration through AI (Artificial Intelligence)